M64GitHub/libtsprites/README.md

 https://github.com/M64GitHub/libtsprites/assets/84202356/90d4a9d3-815f-405c-beaa-802bda05cc45

-### Render Test
+### Render Test / "Feature Test"
 This is the example in the root dir.
-Here we use the render engine.
+Here we use the (first quick and dirty) render engine.
+It places objects in Z-order following their creation time.
+Will be updated with every new (main) feature of the lib.
 Needs documentation.
 ```C++
 // test.cpp - libtsprites, 2023, M64